Polymer/old-docs-site/app/blog/2018-03-20-polymer-3-latest-preview.md

     After {.caption}

     ```js
-    /* You can use package names to import the polymer library and elements now - see below!*/
+    /* You can use package names to import the polymer library and elements now - see below for details!*/
     import { PolymerElement } from '@polymer/polymer/polymer-element.js';
     import '@polymer/paper-checkbox/paper-checkbox.js';
     ```